Proving What Really Happened in Your Truck Accident

 Commercial truck black boxes record data about driver and vehicle performance.
 Information like speed, braking frequency, and even whether the driver is suddenly slowing can show error or fault in the event of a crash.
 For example, if a driver was speeding at the time of a crash, and that speed contributed to the accident, the driver could be held liable for the accident.
 With the data from a black box, investigators have hard evidence about driver and vehicle behavior.

 Truck driving accidents are often life-altering.
-With the help of black box data, victims can prove what happened in an accident, helping them and their legal teams hold truck drivers and trucking companies accountable for poor driving behavior.
+With the help of black box data, victims can prove what happened in an accident, helping them and their legal teams hold truck drivers and trucking companies accountable for improperly trained drivers, forced dispatch, and poor driving behavior.